 Discrimination does not necessarily mean unlawful discrimination.
 So, for example, it is perfectly acceptable, and indeed in most cases advisable, for a landlord to discriminate against someone who clearly cannot afford the rent for the property.
 In that context ‘discrimination’ is another way of saying ‘choose’.

 Here are some situations where ‘discrimination’ (or not choosing someone) may be a good idea:

 In fact, you can ‘discriminate’ against anyone, for whatever you like, so long as it is not in respect of one of the ‘protected characteristics’.

 So it is perfectly legal (if perhaps not very nice) to ‘discriminate’ against people because:

 By ‘benefit’ I mean a tenant who is in receipt of any kind of state support such as housing benefit, or Universal Credit.

 The situation is interesting here.
 Being on benefit is not in itself a protected characteristic.
 And landlords often justify discriminating against people on benefit because they think they will not be able to pay rent or will be unreliable.
 Or even because they do not want to deal with the Council.

-However this does not mean, when letting a property that you cannot choose someone with a job over someone on benefit if you consider that they would be a better tenant or more likley to be able to pay the rent.
+However, this does not mean, when letting a property that you cannot choose someone with a job over someone on benefit if you consider that they would be a better tenant or more likely to be able to pay the rent.